 How Do We Evaluate the Progress and Results?

-There are three types of measurement statistics to consider when evaluating a contractor loyalty program.
-These include:
+Three kinds of measurement statistics to consider when evaluating a contractor loyalty program include:

 Defining output needs prior to program launch assists in establishing benchmarks to measure against.

-Choosing the right loyalty program partner to develop and administer your program makes all the difference in getting optimal results for you.
+Choosing the right loyalty program partner to develop and administer your program makes all the difference in getting optimal results.
 ITA Group is an expert with 50+ years of experience in performance improvement.
 While at first glance this process may seem arduous, ITA Group ensures the bulk of the labor occurs on our end.
 We make incentive program strategy and implementation easy to follow, understand and get excited about.
-Learn more about our channel incentive capabilities and discover how to build loyalty, boost sales and hit profitability goals.
-Strategically.